Lineson/CodeCraft-2016Pre/readme.txt

 # About
 The main algorithm is SAO(Simulated Annealing Optimization) and ACS(Ant Colony System).
-All the codes are written by our group members, and no open source libs are used.
+All the codes are written by our group members, and no open source libs are used. test.sh is a tester shell for the program.

 # Compile
 For the best performance, you can complile with the following shell script by gcc4.8.4: